taonix/JavaUtils/README.md

 **FAQ :**

 > What is that ? <br/>
-That is just a java class :D
+<br />That is just a java class :D

 > What she can make <br/>
-She more more utiles things like preformer random or easy create files and modify it.= !
+<br />She more more utiles things like preformer random or easy create files and modify it.= !

 # ChangeLog: 10/14/20